Manitoba Motor Carrier Enforcement crest

 All successful MCEO applicants are required to attend a Recruit Class located at our Winnipeg Office on Sargent Avenue.

-Recruits are full time employees and receive salary and benefits during training.
+Recruits are full-time employees and receive salary and benefits during training.
 Recruit training is covered through both classroom training and practical exercise in the field.
-Recruit training will be Monday to Friday (excluding holidays) and consists of 10 weeks in class.
+Recruit training will normally be Monday to Friday (excluding holidays) and consists of thirteen (13) weeks in class.
+On occasion, recruits may be required to attend and participate in practical exercises on Saturdays and or Sundays.

 Recruit classroom training includes, (but not limited to):